jaakkopee/neuronSeqSampler/CONNECTION_MATRIX_GUIDE.md

 ---

-**🎵 The Connection Matrix transforms your neural network into a living, breathing musical organism that responds intelligently to its own audio output!**
+**🎵 The Todd (1994) Rhythmogram Matrix creates a revolutionary neural-musical feedback system where temporal hierarchy analysis drives network evolution with scientific precision and artistic intuition!**